govindrai/phase-0-handbook/guided-pairing-sessions.md

 ## Feedback and Transparency

 By the end of the day of your GPS, you will receive feedback from your Guide in [Canvas](https://devbootcamp.instructure.com).
-This feedback will give you specifics on how you did against the learning outcomes and how the session went both technically and culturally.
-Based on this feedback, you should have a good sense if you are on track, behind, or struggling.

 This feedback is not meant to be a grade, even though it will appear as a score.
 It is meant to give you an better understanding of your current progress and where you can improve.
 Each learning outcome is technically out of 3 points although a rubric will put it at 5.
-If you get a 3/5 that is right where you should be.
+If you get a 3/5, that is right where you should be.

 Grading Scale:
 - Exceeds Expectations: 5 pts